Can Stain Remover cause colour change on fabric?Updated 12 days ago

-TL;DR: Stain Remover is bleach-free, but some fabrics can still experience colour change depending on how the dye was applied during manufacturing.
-Always spot test first.
+TL;DR: Stain Remover is bleach-free, but some fabrics can still experience colour change depending on how stable the dye is.
+Always spot-test on an inside seam before treating a visible area.

 Why can colour change still happen?